sky-guide/backend-test/README.md

 ## Overview

-Cognitive Imperative is a system provided by a company that allows editors of a CMS to create versions of a particular page and schedule them to go live at certain times.
+Cognitive Imperative is a system provided by a company that allows editors of a CMS to create versions of a particular book and schedule them to go live at certain times.

 ## Task

-* Implement the 'TODOs' in the /page/index and /page/show files (found in grails-app/views)
+* Implement the 'TODOs' in the /book/index and /book/show files (found in grails-app/views)
 * Make each data field sortable on the version page
 * Match design of the implemented pages according to provided specifications
 * Bonus: Pages should be responsive and work cross browser/device